Hakumei and Mikochi

 Hakumei and Mikochi (ハクメイとミコチ) is a Japanese manga series by Takuto Kashiki.
 It has been serialized since 2011 in Enterbrain's seinen manga magazine Fellows!, which was renamed to Harta in 2013.
-It has been collected in eleven tankōbon volumes.
+It has been collected in twelve tankōbon volumes.
 A 12-episode anime television series adaptation by Lerche aired from January 12 to March 30, 2018.
 An original video animation was included on the second Blu-ray/DVD volume released on June 27, 2018.
 Sentai Filmworks licensed the anime.

 Synopsis

 In a mystical forest in a world inhabited by people only a few inches tall and talking animals, the relaxed story focuses on the daily lives and adventures of two of those tiny women living together in a house in a tree; the tomboyish Hakumei and serene, ladylike Mikochi.